ck-zhang/px/docs/spec.md

 * Does **not** read or modify L or E for decision-making.
 * Does **not** resolve or rebuild E, in dev or CI.
 * Runs only via tool envs (§6), which have their own isolated lifecycle.
+* If `px.lock` or the project env is missing/drifted, `px fmt` still runs (or fails only on tool issues); state gates must not block it.

 **End state**